Workshops, Groups and Events

 Registration: Please call Family Service Toronto’s Service Access Unit at 416-595-961

-Caring for Caregivers (virtual)
+Caring for the Caregiver (virtual)

-This 12-session group is offered by FST’s Seniors and Caregivers Support Service counsellors.
+This 10-session group is offered by FST’s Seniors and Caregivers Support Service (SCSS) counsellors.
 Are you caring for or concerned about a senior (55+)?
 Maybe a parent, spouse, partner, relative or friend?
-This closed group explores various topics related to aging and caregiving over a 12-week cycle.
+This closed group explores various topics related to aging and caregiving over a 11-week cycle.
 Each session will have an educational component as well as opportunities for participants to exchange ideas, offer support, and share experiences.
 Participants have the opportunity to bring their own topics for discussion or request counsellors provide focused guidance for specific issues.
 The group is limited to 10 participants.

-Location: Offered via Zoom or phone
+Location: Offered via Zoom

 Cost: Free